 European Patent Office:

 - Graduate Degree in Law, Economics or Engineering OR

-The course is also open to young researchers and professionals working in TTOs.
+- The program is also open to Government officials, lawyers, researchers and professionals working in TTOs.

 - 30 hours teaching program;